 You may file Form I-765 if you fall within one of the eligibility categories below.
 For some categories, employment authorization is granted with your underlying immigration status (called "incident to status" employment authorization).
-For example, asylees and refugees are authorized to work as soon as they obtain such status, but may nonetheless apply for an EAD if they want further proof of employment eligibility.
+For example, asylees and refugees have employment authorization as soon as they obtain such status.
+In these cases, your EAD is issued upon approval of your Form I-765, and the EAD is evidence of your employment authorization.
 For other categories such as parolees or individuals with deferred action, USCIS must first approve your Form I-765 before you are eligible to accept employment in the United States.
-Once we approve your Form I-765 is approved, USCIS will issue your EAD.

-You must type or print your eligibility category in Part 3., Item Number 1., on Form I-765.
+Once your Form I-765 is approved, USCIS will issue your EAD.
+You must type or print your eligibility category in Part 2., Item Number 27., on Form I-765.
 Enter only one category number on the application.
-For example, if you are a refugee applying for an EAD, type or print "(a)(3)" in Item Number 1.
+For example, if you are a refugee applying for an EAD, type or print "(a)(3)" in Item Number 27.

-Please note that a person with a pending application for an immigration benefit or request might have a different category number than a person who was already granted the benefit or request.
-For example, a person with a pending asylum application may file and EAD application under category (c)(8); by contrast, the EAD category for a person already granted asylum is category (a)(5).
+Please note that a person with a pending application for an immigration benefit or request might have a different category number than the person who was already granted the benefit or request.
+For example certain pending asylum applicants are category "(c)(8)," but a person already granted asylum is category "(a)(5)."